 Who is United Revenue Corp?

 United Revenue Corporation is a debt collection agency located in Arlington, Texas.
-They serve the medical profession.

 How can I remove United Revenue Corp from my credit report?